-For WY 2020-2021, the total outflow was estimated based on the outflows for 2019 in the updated Mission Creek groundwater model described in the 2022 Alternative Plan Update and rounding to the nearest 50 AF.
-The combined subsurface outflow across the Banning fault and Indio Hills for WY 2020-2021 is estimated to be 2,350 AF.
+Subsurface outflows from the Mission Creek Subbasin occur primarily across the Banning fault and through semi-permeable sediments of the Indio Hills.
+Combined, these outflows were estimated to have been 5,100 AFY during previous years based on the long-term average modeled outflow (Psomas, 2013).
+For WY 2021-2022, the total outflow was estimated based on the outflows for 2019 in the updated Mission Creek groundwater model described in the 2022 Alternative Plan Update rounded to the nearest 50 AF.
+The combined subsurface outflow across the Banning fault and Indio Hills for WY 2021-2022 is estimated to be 2,350 AF.
 A breakdown of this outflow is provided by area in the following paragraph.

 The Banning fault, separating the Mission Creek Subbasin from the Indio Subbasin (and Garnet Hill Subarea of the Indio Subbasin), is not impermeable to groundwater flow.
 Groundwater elevation differences ranging from 100 to 300 feet across the Banning fault result in subsurface outflow from the Mission Creek Subbasin to the Indio Subbasin.
-The updated groundwater model in the 2022 Alternative Plan Update indicates that the average subsurface outflow across the fault in 2019 was about 2,000 AF.
+The updated groundwater model in the 2022 Alternative Plan Update indicates that the estimated subsurface outflow across the fault in 2019 was about 2,000 AF.
 For this same period, the updated model estimates an outflow into the semi-permeable sediments of the Indio Hills of about 350 AF.

-Table 7-2

-Estimated Average Subsurface Outflows from the

-Mission Creek Subbasin - WY 2020-2021
+Table 7-2 Estimated Subsurface Outflows from the Mission Creek Subbasin - WY 2021-2022

-1. Based on the subsurface underflow from 2019, derived from the updated Mission Creek Subbasin groundwater model in the 2022 Alternative Plan Update and rounded to the nearest 50 AF.
+1. Based on the subsurface underflow from 2019, derived from the updated Mission Creek Subbasin groundwater model in the 2022 Alternative Plan Update rounded to the nearest 50 AF.